tenzir/tenzir/cloud/aws/README.md

 for a `.env` file in the current directory.
 It must define the following
 variables:

-- `aws_region`: the region of the VPC where to deploy Fargate and Lambda resources.
+- `VAST_AWS_REGION`: the region of the VPC where to deploy Fargate and Lambda resources.

-- `peered_vpc_id`: an existing VPC to which you plan to attach your VAST stack.
+- `VAST_PEERED_VPC_ID`: an existing VPC to which you plan to attach your VAST stack.
   You can use `aws ec2 describe-vpcs --region $region` to list available VPCs.
   The deployment script will create a new VPC and peer it to the existing one.

-- `vast_cidr`: the IP range where the VAST stack will be placed.
+- `VAST_CIDR`: the IP range where the VAST stack will be placed.
 Terraform will create a new VPC with this CIDR, so it should not overlapp with any of your existing VPCs.

 Optionally, you can also define the following variables:

-- `vast_version`: the version of VAST that should be used.
+- `VAST_VERSION`: the version of VAST that should be used.
 By default it is set to the latest release.
 Version should be `v1.1.0` or higher.
 You can also use the latest commit on the main branch by specifying `latest`.

-- `vast_server_storage_type`: the type of volume to use for the VAST server.
+- `VAST_SERVER_STORAGE_TYPE`: the type of volume to use for the VAST server.
 Can be set to either
   - EFS (default) -> persistent accross task execution, infinitely scalable, but higher latency.